singhrdeep/animalML/README.md

-# easyML – Basic Machine Learning Classifier in C
+# animalML – Basic Machine Learning Classifier in C

 This project is a C-based command-line program that implements a simple machine learning classifier using the **k-nearest neighbors (k-NN)** algorithm.
 The program can read structured data from files, compute distances between samples using multiple metrics, and predict classifications based on user-selected criteria.